 No line-range reads.
 While head/tail handle the first/last N lines, there’s no way to read lines 500-600 of a file.
 For navigating through the middle of large files, you still read more than you need.
 Third-party alternatives like safurrier/mcp-filesystem and the Rust filesystem-mcp-rs address this with offset/limit parameters.

 Path parameters lack schema-level constraints.
-Issue #3752 (March 2026) revealed that all path-accepting tools use unbounded string parameters with no regex validation in their JSON Schema definitions.
+Issue #3752 (March 2026) — all path-accepting tools use unbounded string parameters with no regex validation.
 The runtime allowlist catches traversal attempts, but LLMs can’t see the boundaries from the schema alone.
-This is a defense-in-depth concern, especially in multi-server compositions where prompt injection could chain filesystem reads into network exfiltration tools.
+Defense-in-depth concern in multi-server compositions.
+Still open.

 Tool annotation gaps remain.
 Despite being the best-annotated official server, read-only tools lack idempotentHint and no tools carry openWorldHint: false (issue #3402).
-These are minor gaps, but they matter for automated safety analysis in multi-server compositions.
+Minor gaps, but they matter for automated safety analysis in multi-server compositions.

 Alternatives Worth Knowing